God is Great (10 ) John Latham | Neal White – Portikus Gallery 2014

-John Latham became interested in the book “Otts Sneeze’ by Neal White and Lawrence Norfolk (Bookworks) following a meeting in 2002.
-The exhibition linked the two artists, who met frequently to discuss their fascination with time, science, technology and event structures, as well as exploring artists role in society more widely.
+John Latham became interested in the book “Otts Sneeze’ by Neal White and Lawrence Norfolk (Bookworks) following a meeting of the two artists in 2002.
+The book explored a one second event, a sneeze, and Latham connected this book with his own work.
+Curated by Sophie von Olfers, who was an assistant to Latham at the time, the exhibition, staged as a series of events, reunites the artists who met frequently to discuss their joint fascination with time in art, with the critical issues of science, technology and event structures, as well as exploring artists role in society more widely.

-The title of the work ‘Infomoma’ refers to a card in the John Latham archive in which the artist tried to ‘Make a device which does less than any known amount’.
-The card related to a proposal for the ‘Information’ exhibition at MOMA in New York in 1970 and although no work by Latham was included, he later realised the project as two glass bulbs with vacuums, one inserted inside the other.
-The exploration of a void inside a void became one starting point for a work that explored how space and time is remediated and represented in the gallery and through online networks.
+Infomoma was a work developed by White in search of the least known amount of time.
+The title of the work ‘Infomoma’ refers to a card in the John Latham archive in which the artist proposed to ‘Make a device which does less than any known amount’ for the ‘Information’ exhibition at MOMA in New York in 1970.
+The proposal was finally realised as two glass bulbs with vacuums, one inserted inside the other.
+The exploration of a void inside a void became one starting point for a work that explored space and time in the gallery and through online networks across Frankfurt.

 During the exhibition, the work God is Great by John Latham was attacked by a small group who objected to the piece on religious grounds.
 The work was vandalised and an element was stolen.
 The exhibition was then closed for a week by Police.
 The work ‘God is Great’ was finally removed and replaced by an image and information on the work and the event for visitors.
 The show reopened a week after this event.